dbgrigsby/Postr/README-rep70.md

     - Select hour, minute, and am or pm to set the time for the scheduled post
   - Implemented beginning of scheduled_post method for all platforms
     - Currently schedules posts for right away, will need to implement a way to convert between GUI date selector and the future date in milliseconds
+  - Planned out changes to immediate posting to be implemented the following week
+    - Dependent on methods created by another group member for this week